 While Thomas Jefferson was the main author of the Declaration of Independence, the congressional committee of John Adams, Ben Franklin, Roger Sherman, and Robert Livingston played an important role.

 If you’ve ever wondered who wrote the Declaration of Independence, you’ll probably be surprised to learn that there wasn’t just one author.
-It may help to take a step back to that hot, humid day in June 1776, when the document first began to take shape.
+It may help to take a step back to a hot, humid day in June of 1776 when the document first began to take shape.

 Thomas Jefferson, who at the time was one of the youngest delegates at the Second Constitutional Convention, sat in the rented parlor of a handsome brick building in Philadelphia.
-The 33-year-old from Virginia gathered his thoughts, then brought quill pen to parchment.
+The 33-year-old from Virginia gathered his thoughts and brought quill pen to parchment.

 Jefferson’s writing was influenced by the debates of weeks past, and by his reading of philosophers like Thomas Paine and John Locke.
 As Jefferson wrote, his 14-year-old valet, a slave named Robert Hemings, stood nearby.